tristeng/smartThings/readme.md

 	![Image change type](https://github.com/sinopetechnologies/pictures_readme/blob/master/type.PNG)

-9. Connect to your smartthing app's phone
+9. Connect to your smartthing app

-10. click on your Device create in step 8
+10. click on the Device you created in step 8

 11. click on parameter